QutEcoacoustics/research-blog/README.md

 # ecosounds.org (QutBioacoustics.github.io)

-This is the GitHub pages backing respository for the <http://research.ecosounds.org> website.
+This is the backing respository for the <http://research.ecosounds.org> website.

+This repository is a Jekyll blog that is currently hosted by [Netlify](https://www.netlify.com/)

 # Feedback
 If there is a problem with any of the content on the ecosounds website you can: